KIZI/EasyMiner-Backend/README.md

 This service uses uploaded data sources and creates datasets from them.
 The dataset creation includes a field selection from which dataset attributes are making.
 Datasets are saved in a specfic form which is adapted for the association rules mining.
-This service provides same reading operations as the EasyMiner-Data part.
+This service provides same reading operations as the EasyMiner-Data module.
 All operations are described within a [swagger document](EasyMiner-Preprocessing/src/main/resources/swagger.json).

 * Endpoint: `http://<host>/<base-path>/api/v1`